Back to Top

 Required Courses

 The required courses for this program may be found in the Loading....
-A grade of C or better is required in each Registered Nursing and general education course (with the exception of BIO-231 or BIO-233, which require a B or better).
-BIO-231/233, ENG-101/101A and MAT-137 or higher MUST be satisfactorily completed PRIOR to submitting the program application.
+All students must receive a minimum grade of C or better in each registered nursing and general education course.
+BIO-231/233, ENG-101/101A and MAT-137 or higher or MAT-135 MUST be satisfactorily completed by the spring term for fall admission and the summer term for the spring admission.
 All other general education courses may be taken prior to acceptance into the RN program or consecutively with the RN course sequence.
+BIO-232 Human Biology 2 or BIO-234 Anatomy and Physiology 2 and BIO-223 Microbiology, must be taken within seven years of the application's submission date.

-Due to the selection process, the Registered Nursing program cannot accept pass/fail as a replacement for letter grades in the required courses.
+Due to the selection process, the program cannot accept pass-fail as a replacement for letter grades in the required courses.

 Selection Process